|

 nematodes), botanicals

-(plant-based) and insect
+(made from plants) and insect

 growth regulators.
 The biorational